praveenvattem/superposition/README.md

 go to setting and copy the API token for accessing the IBM Q from your python shell

-pre requiest
+Pre requiest
-1. Python installation
+* Python installation
+* pip install qiskit
-2.IBM Q user access
+* IBM Q user access

 After that enjoy the code and see the magic